 Finding and installing the software you want can be risky, as it's hard to know what you can and can't trust.
 Chocolatey is a solution, it's like an 'appstore' for Windows.
 Installing it from their site requires a bit of effort.
-However, we have a file you can run that will do the work for you.
-Download and install Chocolatey by running this script: Chocolatey_Installer.vbs
+However, we have an installer you can run that will do the work for you.
+Download and install Chocolatey by running this file: Kaisev Chocolatey Installer.exe

 Just open the Chocolatey GUI to look for and install programs.
 You can be confident that any programs you find in Chocolatey are trustworthy

 As mentioned earlier, installing security software does not make your computer secure.
 But there are some tools that can help improve security, and make it easier to stick to your good habits